AarniAhvonen/autonomousexcavator/README.md

 ## Introduction - Autonomous Excavator

+This project is an attempt to automate the arm of a Mini-Excavator using Robot Operating System(ROS) with the help of MoveIt Library to do motion planning between two given points.
+The URDF is developed for simulation purposes from CAD model using CAD to URDF coversion utility.
+The project is also
+from the starting point to the target point and uses the angle to length(cylinder extension) mapping to work around the closed loop kinematic chains associated with it.

+The URDF for the excavator arm is developed for simulation purposes and also

+also implemented in the actual excavator by interfacing it with LabView due to practicalities associated with legacy motor control systems.

 An experimental research tool that uses the Robot Operating System (ROS) to automate specific functions and demonstrate how different ROS libraries and packages may be utilized.
 In addition to ROS automation, a few LabView applications are employed for joystick-based manual excavator control.

 We have implemented the motion planning of the excavator arm using ROS MoveIt! library interfacing it with LabView programs for motor controls.